A Unified Analysis of Federated Learning with Arbitrary Client Participation: Additional Details and Results of Experiments

 \subsubsection{Periodically Available Clients}

-\textbf{Different Learning Rates.} Next, we consider periodically available clients as in the main paper.
-We study the performance of Algorithm~\ref{alg:main-alg} with different learning rate configurations.
-The results are shown in Figure~\ref{fig:periodicAvailableDiffLR}.
-In this figure, $\eta=1$ corresponds to the case without amplification and $\eta=10$ corresponds to the case with amplification (and with an amplification factor of $10$).
-We can observe that when the local learning rate $\gamma$ is large, the training is generally unstable with high fluctuation, high loss, and low accuracy.
+\textbf{Different Learning Rates and Amplification Factors.} Next, we consider periodically available clients as in the main paper.
+We study the performance of Algorithm~\ref{alg:main-alg} with different learning rate and amplification factor configurations.
+The results are shown in Figures~\ref{fig:periodicAvailableDiffLR} and \ref{fig:periodicAvailableDiffAmplification}.

+Figure~\ref{fig:periodicAvailableDiffLR} shows the results with different combinations of the local learning rate $\gamma$ and amplification factor $\eta$.
+We note that $\eta=1$ corresponds to the case without amplification and $\eta=10$ corresponds to the case with amplification (and with an amplification factor of $10$).
+We can observe that when $\gamma$ is large, the training is generally unstable with high fluctuation, high loss, and low accuracy.
 Reducing $\gamma$ improves the performance.
 According to our theory, $\period=500$ gives a small $\tilde{\delta}^2(\period)$ with this experimental setup, because the cycle of all clients being available once is $500$ rounds.
 On the other hand, a small $\tilde{\delta}^2(\period)$ can be achieved with a much smaller $\period$ in the case of always available clients (in Section~\ref{subsec:appendixExperimentResultsAlways}).
 When $\period$ gets large, our theory suggests that the learning rate $\gamma$ should become small in order to guarantee convergence.
 This explains why non-convergence is observed in Figure~\ref{fig:periodicAvailableDiffLR} for large $\gamma$, while convergence is observed for small $\gamma$.
+For the smallest $\gamma$ in each case, i.e., $\gamma=10^{-5}$ for FashionMNIST and $\gamma=5\times 10^{-6}$ for CIFAR-10, we can see that amplification with $\eta=10$ further improves the performance over no amplification ($\eta=1$).